-The classes will be held every Thursday starting August 18th, 2011 and continue until November 3rd, 2011.
+The classes will be held every Thursday starting August 13th, 2015 and continue through October 29th, 2015.
 Classes will be from 6pm to 9pm.
-The deadline for applications will be Thursday August 4th at 5pm.
+The deadline for applications will be Friday August 7th, 2015 at 5pm.

 Return all completed applications to:

 Schertz Police Department

 Schertz, TX 78154